andrewhwaller/dotfiles/README.md

 # dotfiles

-Personal dotfiles for macOS and Linux (with Omarchy support)
+Personal dotfiles for macOS and Linux

 ## What's Included